 This may also apply if a parent is on maternity, paternity or adoption leave, or is unable to work due to a disability or caring responsibilities.

-In two-parent households, only one parent needs to meet the residence requirement.
-For example, if one parent is a British citizen and the other parent has leave to remain with NRPF, then the British parent can make the application but both parents must meet the requirements relating to employment and earnings.
-As government funded early education and childcare is not classed as a public fund for immigration purposes, a parent who has no recourse to public funds can be included in an application.
+In two-parent households, both parents must meet the requirements relating to employment and earnings but only one parent needs to meet the residence requirement.
+For example, if one parent is a British citizen and the other parent has leave to remain with NRPF, the British parent can make the application.
+As government funded early education and childcare is not a 'public fund' for immigration purposes, a parent who has no recourse to public funds can be included in an application.

 See the government information for the full eligibility requirements that the parent(s) must meet.